shreyasthombare555/Intelligent-Currency-Recognition-System/README.md

 **Level 2**

-i) Scaled dataset and involved some more categories pertaining to the currency validation in the dataset.
-i) Used same dataset and built Convolutional Neural Network classification model. ii) Hyper tuned the deep Learning model by tweaking dropout nodes, max pooling, early_stopping, loss function, kernel and padding values which resulted into 93.8% accuracy on test dataset.
+i) Scaled dataset and involved some more categories pertaining to the currency validation in the dataset. ii) Used same dataset and built Convolutional Neural Network classification model. iii) Hyper tuned the deep Learning model by tweaking dropout nodes, max pooling, early_stopping, loss function, kernel and padding values which resulted into 93.8% accuracy on test dataset.

 # Technologies Used

-1) OpenCV, Scikit-image, Numpy, Pandas, Image-Generator for data pre-processing
-2) Scikit learn, Matplotlib for data modelling and data visualization
-3) Keras 2.0 and Tensorflow for building deep learning model, Tensor board for tracking model’s performance.
-4) Python Flask for deploying model as a web service.
+i) OpenCV, Scikit-image, Numpy, Pandas, Image-Generator for data pre-processing ii) Scikit learn, Matplotlib for data modelling and data visualization iii) Keras 2.0 and Tensorflow for building deep learning model, Tensor board for tracking model’s performance. iv) Python Flask for deploying model as a web service.

 # Future Scope

-1) Dive deep into the denominations and try identifying fake currency images.
-2) Involve more currencies and develop a real time dynamic currency conversion web application.
+i) Dive deep into the denominations and try identifying fake currency images. ii) Involve more currencies and develop a real time dynamic currency conversion web application.